Terascale-All-sensing-Research-Studio/vr-queue-waiting-sound-dataset/VRData/README.md

 * wipes
 * wipes_coffee_table

-The following objects are not labeled in the image as they are too small to see, however, the names are descriptive to the object:
+The following ObjectNames are not labeled in the image as they are too small to see, however, the names are descriptive to the object:
 * keyboard_1
 * keyboard_2
 * mouse_1
 * mouse_2
 * socket_reception_desk

+The following ObjectNames represent the doorways in the scene.
+They are not labeled in the image, however, the names are descriptive to the object:
+* doorway_mens_restroom
+* doorway_reception
+* doorway_right_hallway
+* doorway_sofas
+* doorway_womens_restroom

+The following ObjectNames represent the walls in the scene.
+They are not labeled in the image, however, the suffix (e.g. _firebox) provides a mapping to the ObjectName in the Top Down Image.
+Thus, in this example, wall_firebox represents the wall behind the firebox object in the scene.
+* wall_firebox
+* wall_nature_painting
+* wall_reception_desk
+* wall_redflower painting
+* wall_restrooms
+* wall_shelf
+* wall_sunflower_painting
+* wall_water_dispenser